top of page

 Labor On

-My mother sent me a text last week, and along with it, she attached a picture she had taken.
-Here is what she sent:
+My mother texted me last week and attached a picture she had taken.
+This is what she sent:

-What is so incredibly remarkable about my mom's particular prayer on that ripped piece of paper is that the very statement that my dad prayed to receive salvation, some fourteen and a half years later, was "Jesus, be my light."
-Four very simple, yet most sincere and eternally impactful, words.
+What is so incredibly remarkable about my mom's specific prayer on that ripped piece of paper is that the very statement that my dad prayed to receive salvation, some fourteen and a half years later, was "Jesus, be my light."
+Four simple, yet most sincere and eternally impactful, words.

-(Almost a year after my dad had died, I wrote a piece about this moment and then posted it on January 28, 2023, the one-year anniversary of my dad's new birth in Christ.
-If you are laboring in prayer for a lost loved one, then click the button below.
+(Almost a year after my dad had died, I wrote a blog about this moment and then posted it on January 28, 2023, the first anniversary of my dad's new birth in Christ.
+If you are praying and laboring for a lost loved one, click the button below.
 I pray my words encourage and compel you to keep on keeping on.)

-When I responded to my mom's text regarding how unbelievable this purposely saved note was, especially as I contemplated the words that materialized years later in my dad's salvation prayer, my mom texted back this reply:
+When I responded to my mom regarding how significant this purposely saved note was, especially regarding the very words that materialized years later in my dad's salvation prayer, she texted back this reply:

 You know it comes to my mind how Jesus reminds humanity that he knows when even a sparrow falls.
-He knows every prayer and every way we have expressed that prayer, and he answers that prayer . . .expressly!
-The mainframe that is maintained in Heaven of every word that is entered out of his children's mouths is kept in that eternal place.
-We can't even claim to comprehend God's order in the universe when it comes to his children especially.
+He knows every prayer and every way we have expressed that prayer, and he answers that prayer expressly!
+The mainframe maintained in Heaven of every word spoken from his children's mouths, is kept in that eternal place.
+We can't even claim to comprehend God's order in the universe as it pertains to his children especially.

-When it comes to His most beloved children crying out to Him in prayer, the Father is listening.
-Whether in our best Sunday clothing as we sit in a corporate church setting, or whether dressed in a robe as we sit alone with the Word in the dark stillness of the morning's commencement.
-Whether boisterously spoken aloud, spiritually warring while the mop is gliding across the kitchen floor, or whether written on the page of a journal-one among countless filled as the years pass by.
-Whether poured forth while driving down the interstate—beaten down, defeated—while tears roll down flushed cheeks, or whether uttered in the inner sanctuary of the mind amidst the workplace's chaos.
-Whether declared and dated on a scratch piece of paper and then tucked away in an unsaved husband's wallet.
-No matter the where, or the when, or the how, as the days of seemingly-unanswered-prayer continue to labor on, Heaven's preeminent mainframe is storing up earth's petitioning words.
+Concerning His most beloved children crying out to Him in prayer, the Father is listening.
+Whether in our best Sunday clothing as we sit in a corporate church setting, or dressed in pajamas as we sit alone with the Word in the dark stillness of the day’s commencement.
+Whether boisterously spoken, spiritually warring while the mop glides across the kitchen floor, or written on a journal page, one among countless filled as the years pass.
+Whether gushed forth while driving down the road—beaten down, defeated—while tears roll down flushed cheeks, or spoken inaudibly within the confines of the mind, amidst the workplace's pressing obligations.
+Whether declared and dated on a scratch piece of paper and then tucked away in an unsaved husband's wallet. . .no matter the where, when, or how, as the days of seemingly-unanswered-prayer labor on, Heaven's preeminent mainframe is storing up Earth's petitioning words.

-The Father, most assuredly, hears His precious children's prayers.
-And He, most assuredly, remembers.
+The Father, most assuredly, hears His children's prayers.
+And, most assuredly, He remembers.
 Every.
 Single.
 Word.

 Yes, He certainly does!
 Doesn't He, Mom?

-But, additionally, on this day, I'm considering my mom.
+But, additionally, I'm considering my mom.
 Not for the earthly work she did at different times outside the home, but for the heavenly work she was committed to throughout the passing days of our life.
-I'm considering the lengthy stretch of time she labored in prayer for an unsaved spouse (as well as so many other needs of my family and others).
-I'm considering all the people she didn't feel embarrassed to engage to pray for her husband, a lost soul in grave need of a Savior.
-I'm considering the still-dark, early-morning prayer times with Milford, one of her dear sisters in Christ, who came weekly to our home before heading to work so that she and my mom could petition and intercede together.
-I'm considering all the verses circled, and dated, and written out, and claimed quietly and cried aloud.
-Over and over, and over again, as the days, and weeks, and months, and years continued on.
+I'm thinking of the lengthy time she labored in prayer for an unsaved spouse (as well as so many other needs of my family and others).
+I'm thinking of all the people she didn't feel embarrassed to ask to pray for her husband, a lost soul in grave need of a Savior.
+I'm thinking of the still-dark, early-morning prayer times with Milford, one of her dear sisters in Christ, who came weekly to our home before heading to work so that she and my mom could intercede together.
+I'm thinking of all the verses circled, dated, written out, posted, claimed quietly, and cried aloud.
+Over and over, as the days, weeks, months, and years continued.

 Like my dad, my mom was not a lazy worker.
-So, in this moment, I also honor her and the spiritual labor she endured for the heavenly provision and benefit for my earthly father, and so many more.
+So, at this moment, I also honor her and the spiritual labor she endured for the heavenly provision and benefit of my earthly father, and so many more.

-But, most significantly, on this Labor Day 2023, I'm considering my Lord and Savior who endured the greatest labor of all when He willingly lay down His life for the wellbeing of all who would believe and receive.
-I'm considering the words the writer of Hebrews penned: "For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
+But, most significantly, on this Labor Day 2023, I'm thinking of my Lord and Savior who endured the greatest labor of all when He willingly laid down His life for the wellbeing of all who would believe and receive.
+I'm thinking of the words the writer of Hebrews penned: "For the joy set before him he endured the cross, scorning its shame, and sat down at the right hand of the throne of God.
 Consider him who endured such opposition from sinners, so that you will not grow weary and lose heart" (12:2).

 "Now to the King eternal, immortal, invisible, the only God, be honor and glory for ever and ever.
 Amen."
 (I Timothy 1:17)